 Rochford council paints dog mess orange to ‘shock’ owners Dog walking.
-The council’s street team will spray dog poo bright orange for the next two weeks.
+The council’s street team will be spraying dog poo bright orange for the next two weeks.

 Keith Gordon, portfolio holder for environment, said dog mess could be “dangerous” due to the infection risk.
 “We want to send the message that dog fouling is unacceptable,” he added.
 “Not only is it the most offensive litter on our streets but it could be dangerous.”